BUILD Scholars Program

 ⇒ GRE Preparation

-BUILD Scholars are offered GRE workshops and preparation support.
+BUILD Scholars are offered optional GRE workshops and preparation support.
 It is highly recommended that trainees participate in the GRE workshops by early Spring semester of their first year in the Scholars program.
-Trainees are required to take the GRE exam at least once by the summer before their second year.

 ⇒ Professional Conference Travel

-BUILD Scholars are expected to attend the Annual Biomedical Research Conference for Minority Students (ABRCMS) or Society for Advancing Chicanos/Hispanics & Native Americans in Science (SACNAS) during the first year and present their research at a professional conference in their disciplines in the second year.
+BUILD Scholars are expected to attend the Annual Biomedical Research Conference for Minoritized Scientists (ABRCMS) or the Society for Advancing Chicanos/Hispanics & Native Americans in Science (SACNAS) National Diversity in STEM (NDiSTEM) Conference during the first year and present their research at a professional conference in their disciplines in the second year.
 Travel support is available from BUILD yearly.